 Good news for smokers

 Many Jordanians enjoy smoking, and it’s a custom that’s allowed almost anywhere and everywhere, including taxis, public transport, streets and shopping malls.
-And who hasn’t heard of the people’s most favored smoking apparatus, the hubbly bubbly – or the argeeleh as it is called in Arabic.
+And who hasn’t heard of the people’s most favoured smoking apparatus, the hubbly bubbly – or the argeeleh as it is called in Arabic.
 You’ll find an argeeleh at almost every café in Jordan.
-Choose your favorite flavour and smoke away.

 Don’t drink water from just anywhere